njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

    - When can we predict EVs will emit zero carbon dioxide and possibly contribute to carbon negativity?
 - *Costs: The financial costs of buying and owning an EV*:
    - What is the greatest cost from owning an EV?
-   - How do costs change over time?
+   - How do costs of owning an EV change over time?
 - *Charging: Charging time and needs*:
    - What day of the week do most people charge EVs?
    - What is the average charge time and at what kilowatt-hours?